regan-sarwas/npmap.js/API.md

 ### <a name="hash">L.npmap.hashControl()</a>

-Create a control that updates the URL with current location and zoom information and add it to a map.
+Create a control that updates the URL with current location (latitude and longitude) and zoom information and add it to a map.

 _Arguments_: